Shimura data and corners: topology: The continuous map from the Borel--Serre to the Baily--Borel compactification

 \section{The continuous map $p$ from the Borel--Serre to the Baily--Borel compactification}

 The present section aims at an alternative proof of a result of Zucker's \cite{Z}: the space $\FX^*$ domi\-nating the \emph{Baily--Borel compactification} of our Shimura varieties is in a canonical way a quotient of $\FX^{BS}$.
 Actually, \cite{Z} contains the analogous statement for all Satake compactifications instead of only $\FX^*$.
 Our construction of the quotient map $p: \FX^{BS} \to \FX^*$ is explicit in terms of the Shimura data.
-Given the combinatorics of the strata of the respective boundaries of $\FX^{BS}$ and of $\FX^*$, it is necessary first to define a rule $Q \mapsto \adm(Q)$ associating to each parabolic sub-group of $P$ an admissible one (Theorem~\ref{4D}).
+Given the combinatorics of the strata of the boundaries of $\FX^{BS}$ and of $\FX^*$, it is necessary first to define a rule $Q \mapsto \adm(Q)$ associating to each parabolic subgroup of $P$ an admissible one (Theorem~\ref{4D}).
 Using this rule, we are then in a position to give the definition of $p$ (Construction~\ref{4K}).
 Our analysis of the geodesic action with respect to the data involved in $Q \mapsto \adm(Q)$ then allows (Theorem~\ref{4L}) to prove that $p$ is continuous and is, indeed, the unique continuous extension of $\id_\FX$.
 In particular, it coincides with the quotient map from \cite{Z}. \\

 We fix mixed Shimura data $(P,\FX)$.
 Until Corollary~\ref{4I} , no further hypotheses on $(P,\FX)$ will be required.
-Recall that to any admissible parabolic sub-group $Q_j$ of $P$ is associated a canonical normal sub-group $P_j \subset Q_j$ \cite[4.7]{P1}, underlying finitely many boundary components of $(P,\FX)$.
+Recall that to any admissible parabolic subgroup $Q_j$ of $P$ is associated a canonical normal subgroup $P_j \subset Q_j$ \cite[4.7]{P1}, underlying finitely many boundary components of $(P,\FX)$.